Smaller binaries for embedded devices

 In addition to combining both the Tailscale client and daemon into the same

-binary, you can also pass link flags to omit things from the built
+binary, you can also use the

-debug information from the binary.
+used features from the built binary.

 In cases where disk space is a premium, one of the more effective options is to use compression.
 There’s a class of tools called “packers”, which compress a binary on-disk and restore the original uncompressed version of the binary when it is run.